Johannes Marquart: British Army Double Transposition

 This code used two different keys, which were taken from a large group.
 Marquart was unable to guess at the size of the book that had never been captured.
 His work was looking for errors in encipherment which happened rarely and for messages in depth, which practically never occurred.

 Russian Blocknots

 Marquart conducted research in the Soviet Union Blocknot traffic.
-Blocknots were random sequences of numbers contained in a book and organized by numbered rows and columns and were used as additives in recyphering.
+Blocknots were random sequences of numbers contained in a book and organized by numbered rows and columns and were used as additives in reciphering.
 Marquart and his unit conducted extensive research in an attempt to discover the method by which they were produced.
 All the counts which they made, however, failed to reveal any non-random characteristics in the design of the tables, and while they thought the Blocknots must have been generated by machine, they were never able to draw any concrete deductions as a result of their research.